Covid-19 Campus News

 - All faculty have been issued face shields.

-COVID-19 Response Preparations:
+COVID-19 Response Services:

 - Avera Health Care is offering the community access to testing via a number of different avenues.
 Individuals can call the COVID Hotline, during business hours, at 1-877-AT-AVERA or can access an online screening tool, anytime, day or night, and receive a call back to set up an appointment to receive testing, if necessary.
 Alternatively, people can also seek testing from any health care provider of their choice.